-Without proper treatment in a medical setting, detoxification can easily trigger a relapse.
+Without proper treatment in a clinical setting, detoxification can easily trigger a relapse.
 Withdrawal symptoms from drugs and alcohol can cause cravings to become too severe, forcing an addict to begin using again.
 The ideal setting in which patients undergo drug detox at Restore Drug Detox LA is in our residential rehabilitation unit.
 While in our residential facility, clients are carefully monitored and receive therapeutic intervention if withdrawal symptoms become unmanageable.

 At Restore Treatment LA, we offer detoxification services as part of our continuum of care.
 Detox is habitually used in conjunction with other levels of care to provide assistance in breaking the physical dependence on addictive substances.
 Traditional therapy programs and alternative treatments will further contribute to a successful recovery by addressing the psychological dependence on drugs or alcohol.
 Each of our treatment programs includes careful monitoring of patient behavior, holding patients accountable for their actions, and offering individual and group therapy to teach valuable coping mechanisms.

 Detoxification is often the first step in the recovery process.
 Detoxing from your preferred drug of abuse in our residential setting at Restore Treatment Center has shown to greatly improve the likelihood of attaining long-term abstinence from drugs and alcohol.